 - If your PS4 is mounted on the wall next to your TV you could drill a room for a desk grommet just slightly to the side of your mount and one below nearest your plug socket.
 This allows you to pass the cables behind the wall from one grommet to another looking really smart.

 - You can tack the cables to the wall and display them proudly!

 - You can always run the cables through some white conduit which will just box in the cables and keep things looking clean

 Place your PS4 into the wall mount and connect any cables you need to your television and you are done!
-Enjoy your wall mounted PS4!
+Enjoy your wall-mounted PS4!

-While researching the proper way to wall mount my PS4 I also noticed that you can pretty much mount any console.
+While researching the proper way to wall mount a PS4 I also noticed that you can pretty much mount any console.
 The Nintendo Switch dock mount looks very nice and I think it might just become my next project!